 11. Setting Realistic Goals

-Setting realistic goals is crucial for lasting success in weight loss.
-Experts say it’s about finding a balance between big dreams and small steps.
+Setting achievable objectives is essential for sustained weight loss.
+Experts say it’s about balancing big dreams and small steps.
 Without clear goals, it’s easy to lose focus.
-This section will help you set goals that fit your lifestyle and are backed by science.
+This section will allow you to create evidence-based lifestyle goals.

 Short-Term vs. Long-Term Goals